jsonerrorsjavascriptnodedebugging

 javascript

-flatted encodes circular references in a way that can be decoded back:
+flatted encodes circular references in a format that can be decoded back to the original structure — unlike the replacer approach which loses the circular ref permanently:

 bash